edezhic/hope/README.md

 The end result should look like an instruction for execution of a command in regular formal english with a few(!) special symbols for convenience.
 And anyone with the knowledge of natural language should be able to grasp the core ideas in less than an hour.

 ## An example of script in hope
 Which can be parsed into tokens already and some parts of it even linked into the graph.
 It was carefully crafted to capture syntax that could be linked and executed relatively easily in an intuitive manner without ambiguities.
+However, syntax is still unstable and will most likely differ in multiple ways from this example.

 Header: